AdwoaSerwah/QuizyPal/README.md

 ```

 ### Database Setup
-The data base will be set up with the docker.
+The database will be set up with the docker.
 The init-scripts/grant_privileges.sh has been added to the docker-compose.yml to grant all privileges to the user created during the docker setup.

 You can run the grant_privileges.sh again if it has not been set up automatically by:
 ```bash